-This section describes of some of the more common VPN Connection Manager error messages you may encounter.
+Describes of some of the more common VPN Connection Manager error messages you may encounter.

 In general, the VPN Connection Manager logs two messages in the QTOVMAN job log when an error occurs with a VPN connection.
 The first message provides details regarding the error.
-You can view information about these errors in iSeries(TM) Navigator by right-clicking the connection in error and selecting Error Information.
+You can view information about these errors in iSeries Navigator by right-clicking the connection in error and selecting Error Information.